Architecture of London: The Middle Ages: Romanesque, Gothic and Tudor (1066–1603)

-Little remains of London's medieval architecture due to the city's near-complete destruction in the Great Fire of London in 1666, but a few scattered survivors, as well as other records, provide a vivid picture of the city in this period.
-In the Middle Ages, London lay predominantly within the boundaries of its Roman city walls – the area now known as the City of London – with Westminster being a separate smaller settlement to the west.
-The city walls were continually repaired and restored throughout the Middle Ages, with most of the structure being demolished in the 18th century to facilitate the expansion of the city.
-By the 16th century there was moderate development outside the city walls – along river frontage of the Strand, in Lincoln's Inn Fields, and in Smithfield – and on the south bank of the Thames at Southwark, with London Bridge connecting the district to the rest of London.
+After the Roman abandonment of Britain in the 5^{th}-century, the approximate format of the Roman city of Londinium continued to form the structural basis of London’s medieval core now known as The City of London, from which the entire modern-day city initially expanded.
+Little remains of London's medieval architecture due to the city's near-complete destruction in the Great Fire of London of 1666, but a handful of scattered survivors as well as other records provide a vivid picture of the London’s architectural character in this period.
+From the beginning of The Middle Ages until the late 16^{th} century, London lay predominantly within the boundaries of its city walls that were originally built by The Romans – the area now known as the City of London – with Westminster being a separate smaller settlement to the west.
+These city walls were continually repaired and enhanced throughout the Middle Ages, functioning as the city’s primary means of defence.
+These walls contained seven main fortified gates: Aldersgate, Aldgate, Bishopsgate, Cripplegate, Ludgate, Moorgate and Newgate, the last of which also functioning as an infamous prison.
+But during the 18th century most of the city walls were demolished to facilitate the dramatic expansion of the city in an era in which they were no longer necessary.
+Small fragments of these walls still survive in places such as The Barbican and London Wall.By the late 16th-century there was substantial development outside of London's city walls, such as along The Strand, in Lincoln's Inn Fields, in Smithfield – and on the south bank of the Thames at Southwark, with London Bridge connecting the latter to the rest of the city to the north.
+Being the only bridge across the Thames within the city, London Bridge was an exceptionally significant structure that connected London to the economically, politically and religiously significant areas in the South-East of England such as Canterbury, the most important site of pilgrimage in late medieval England.
 The earliest record of London bridge dates from the 10th century, a structure probably built of wood, but the best-known incarnation was constructed between 1176 and 1209.
 This was a stone bridge 900 ft wide with 19 arches, complete with its own street of shops, houses, a chapel and a drawbridge in the centre to allow large boat traffic to pass through.
 The buildings on the bridge were eventually demolished in 1761 and this medieval incarnation of the bridge which survived for over six centuries was finally replaced by a far more uniform classical style design in 1831.
 With only one bridge for the entire middle-ages, the river Thames was the main means of transportation within the city, as well as providing access to overseas trade by sea; many wharves and quays lined its north bank.